Fastly Inc. (FSLY) Shares Plummet Below 1-Year High

-Fastly Inc. (NYSE: FSLY) has experienced a decline in its stock price by -2.86 compared to its previous closing price of 16.43.
-However, the company has seen a gain of 1.46% in its stock price over the last five trading days.
+The stock of Fastly Inc. (NYSE: FSLY) has decreased by -0.34 when compared to last closing price of 14.78.
+Despite this, the company has experienced a -7.71% fall in its stock price over the last five trading sessions.
 Barron’s reported on 02/16/23 that Fastly Results ‘Beat All Around.’
 The Stock Soars After Receiving Upgrades.

 Is It Worth Investing in Fastly Inc. (NYSE: FSLY) Right Now?

-Additionally, the 36-month beta value for FSLY is 1.31.
-There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 7 rating it as “hold,” and 2 rating it as “sell.”
+, and the 36-month beta value for FSLY is at 1.31.
+Analysts have varying views on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 7 as “hold,” and 2 as “sell.”

 Sponsored